 1. We never know what is coming next, so no promises are made from week to week.
 Each week the leadership of the school determines what will be best moving forward, based on their experiences from the previous week, constant feedback from the students and their parents, and what is happening in the world.
-While this may not be possible at the school division level, I cannot help but wonder:
+While this may not be possible at the school district level, I cannot help but wonder:

 What if individual schools were given decision-making power for procedures like drop off, pick up, schedules throughout the day and classroom setup?

 2. Families have options based on their own circumstances and level of comfort.
 Options for in person and virtual classes are always available and we decide our own combination of three lessons a week from a wide variety of options.
 We never feel pressured toward a “correct” path, but we pick what works best for us and it can change from week to week.